 Jonny grew up in South Auckland, New Zealand.
 He found school extremely difficult, having undiagnosed dyslexia and other disabilities which led him to failing all his subjects.
 Jonny was also bullied time and time again.
 After overreacting too many times, Jonny was finally expelled for fighting too much & not showing up to school.

 It wasn’t until his last school that a counsellor took him aside to work through some of the key issues he was facing.
 The difference for Jonny was from “night to day”.

 He quickly turned his academic performance around and focused on his emotional well being.
 Surprised in the difference seeing a counsellor made, he committed to doing youth work to help other students like him in the future.

-After a short time in the NZ Army Jonny moved to Australia to become a qualified youth-worker.
-He later took some time off and co-started four companies; one of which was ‘Pushpay’, an app that helps people give to charities (now on the AUX top 50 Companies in Australia, worth over $1 Billion).
-He took this success & resources to re-dedicate his life to full-time youth work, this time focusing on interviewing youth-physiologists & speaking at schools on various health topics.
+After a short time in the NZ Army, Jonny moved to Australia to become a qualified youth-worker.
+He later took some time off and co-started four companies; one of which was ‘Pushpay’, an app that helps people give to charities (now on the ASX and one of the top 50 fastest growing SasS companies in Australian history, worth over $1 Billion).
+He took this success & resources to re-dedicate his life to full-time youth work, this time focusing on interviewing youth-psychologists & speaking at schools on various health topics.

-Since going full-time in 2013 he has spoken over 2,200 times to over 370 schools (more than any other independent speaker in Australia), speaking up to 27 times a week.
+Since going full-time in 2013, Jonny has spoken over 2,200 times to over 370 schools (more than any other independent speaker in Australia), speaking up to 27 times a week.

-Jonny continues to tours most weeks.
-His desire is to help young people make educated decisions based on what they want for their future & to see help whenever they need it.
+Jonny continues to do tours most weeks.
+His desire is to help young people make educated decisions based on what they want for their future & to seek help whenever they need it.